-Tools Texts: The Complete Persepolis (Satrapi) The Bedford Researcher, Third Edition (Palmquist) Style: The Basics of Clarity and Grace, Fourth Edition (Williams & Colomb) Wiki: This is a Wiki-based course with an intensive online component: you don't need any previous experience working with a wiki, but you'll need to have regular out-of-class access to an Internet-linked computer in order to meet assignment deadlines.
-And you'll need a little patience, like anyone working with a new technology!
-Other: You'll need at least one plain pocket folder for class materials, and it's a good idea to have a flash-drive (memory stick) or cloud account (like Dropbox.com) to help you store files, so you always have a copy of your current draft in class.
+Texts: The Complete Persepolis (Books 1 and 2) (Satrapi) The Bedford Researcher, Fourth Edition (Palmquist) Style: The Basics of Clarity and Grace, Fourth Edition (Williams & Colomb) Wiki: This is a Wiki-based course with an intensive online component: you don't need any previous experience working with a wiki, but you'll need to have regular out-of-class access to an Internet-linked computer in order to meet assignment deadlines.
+And you'll need a little patience!
+Other: It's a good idea to have a USB flash-drive (memory stick) or online cloud account (like Dropbox.com) to help you store files, so you always have a copy of your current draft in class.